 Review: Our Thoughts on the Milestone® Gold Mastercard®

 The Milestone® Gold Mastercard®'s high fees are the main deterrent for this card.
-It has a variable annual fee of $35, $59 or $75 (based on your creditworthiness).
+It has a variable annual fee of $35-$99, depending on creditworthiness*.
 Normally, paying an annual fee isn't too bad because you get something in return (such as cash back rewards or miles).
 Even people with poor credit can get no-annual-fee credit cards that come with some sort of reward.

 Another particular problem the Milestone® Gold Mastercard® has is that it may be difficult to rebuild your credit score with it.
 That's because the card's annual fees make up a large portion of its $300 credit limit.
 The low credit limit for this card can make it hard for cardholders to maintain a low credit utilization ratio, which is crucial to building good credit.
 It is common for card issuers to offer credit limit increases for those who have shown themselves to be responsible cardholders.
-For example, with the Capital One® Secured Mastercard®, you'll get access to a higher credit limit after making the first five monthly payments on time.
-The fact that this card comes with a maximum credit limit of $300 really limits this card's value as a credit builder.
+For example, with the Capital One Platinum Secured Credit Card, you'll get access to a higher credit limit after making the first five monthly payments on time.
+The fact that this card comes with a maximum credit limit of $200 really limits this card's value as a credit builder.

 Prior to 2010, subprime credit cards would commonly come loaded with so many fees that the user would be left with next to no credit line.
 The CARD Act of 2009 restricted the amount of fees that a card issuer can charge (not including penalty fees for things like late or missed payments) during a card member's first year to 25% of the total initial credit line.
 The Milestone® Gold Mastercard®—with its $300 credit limit and $75 annual fee (for those who qualify)—is right up against that limit.